 As in most areas of the world where the native peoples were colonized by European Christians the concept of witchcraft, as we think we understand it today, had not existed prior to the arrival of their arrival.
 Even when the label of “witch” was used; it was more often applied to the European religious dissenters and not the native people themselves.
 The native people that practiced their old pagan religions were usually referred to as “heathens” and their religious leaders incorrectly as medicine men and medicine women or as "shamans".

 The word "shaman" actually originated in Siberia and it describes a specialized type of holy person who practices not only with prayer and rituals, but also through direct ecstatic communication with the spirits themselves.
-Because these ecstatic trances were so important to the Native American people as a means of getting in touch with spiritual forces, the title “Pow-Wow”, ( from the Algonquin word “pauwau”; meaning “one who has visions"), was accorded to those who fulfilled this role within the tribe.
+Because these ecstatic trances were so important to the Native Indian people as a means of getting in touch with spiritual forces, the title “Pow Wow”, ( from the Algonquin word “pauwau”; meaning “one who has visions"), was accorded to those who fulfilled this role within the tribe.
 The word, whose spelling was eventually settled in English as “pow-wow”, was also used as the name for ceremonies and councils, because of the important role played by the pauwau in both.
 Though at council meetings, especially those dealing with pacts and treaties with outsiders, the pauwau was present not as an actual vision seeker, but more to sense the truthfulness of the parties involved.

 All pagan religions are localized nature religions, meaning that although the basic principles are universal, the local myths and customs of each individual culture are embodied in the local tribal rituals as a common allegorical reference.